Outpatient Medical Coding

-The Outpatient Certified Professional Coding (CPC) training program is a comprehensive program for individuals looking to launch themselves into an exciting career as an outpatient medical coder.
+The Outpatient Medical Coding training program is a comprehensive program for individuals looking to launch themselves into an exciting career as an outpatient medical coder.
 This program provides the basic knowledge needed to become competent, certified and employable.

 The course covers: Anatomy and Physiology, Medical Terminology, CPT (Introduction, Guidelines, Evaluation, and Management), specialty fields (such as surgery, radiology, and laboratory), ICD-10 (Introduction and Guidelines) and basic claims processes for insurance reimbursements.
 This coding program delivers the skills students need to solve insurance coding problems.
 It details proper assignment of codes and the process to file claims for reimbursement.

 - An overview of healthcare and the insurance industry.

 - Medical Terminology.